SNK: Bankruptcy (2000–2001)

+Playmore and SNK Playmore (2001–2016)

+Established as Playmore Corporation on August 1, 2001.
+It was originally an affiliate of the former SNK.
+Initially, it was a legal company specializing in copyright management services, and it would be incorrect to refer to the former SNK as its predecessor company.
+On October 30, of the same year, the company won the company's intellectual property rights in a bid made during the bankruptcy of the former SNK.

 To re-establish its presence in the gaming market, Playmore acquired BrezzaSoft and its former SNK developers, as well as Japan-based Neo Geo developer Noise Factory.
 Sun Amusement, a Japanese commercial games distributor, was acquired by SNK to provide the company with an arcade distribution outlet in Japan.
 International offices were established in South Korea, Hong Kong, and the United States under the name SNK NeoGeo for commercial and, later, consumer gaming distribution.
-All of the acquired entities were consolidated into SNK Playmore on July 7, 2003 when Playmore regained rights to use the name SNK from Aruze.
+In July 2003, with the permission of Eikichi Kawasaki, the founder of the former SNK company, and after it reacquired the rights to SNK trademark from Aruze, the company changed its name to SNK Playmore Corporation.
 In the same year, SNK purchased ADK shortly after it filed for bankruptcy.
 Previously, ADK was a third-party company that had been heavily associated with SNK since the late 1980s.
 SNK Playmore's operations in Japan already largely resembled the original company: SNK employed many employees who left after its bankruptcy filing and occupied its former building.

 In October 2002, Kawasaki sued Aruze for copyright infringement, claiming 6.2 billion Japanese yen (US$) in damages.
 He cited that Aruze had continued to use SNK's intellectual properties after Playmore re-acquired them.
 A preliminary decision in January 2004 by the Osaka District Court favored SNK Playmore, awarding it 5.64 billion yen (US$).